Grimmscorpp/protestr/README.md

 The state-of-the-art [fixture](#rationale) provider for tests in Python.

-Protestr was born to help you:
+Protestr enables you to:

-✔ Focus on acts and assertions rather than fixture creation and teardown.
+- Focus on acts and assertions rather than fixture creation and teardown.

-✔ Configure specs (the building blocks) once and provide them to test methods in all possible combinations.
+- Configure specs (the building blocks) once and provide them to test methods in all possible combinations.

-✔ Repeat tests with different test cases in all frameworks.
+- Repeat tests with different test cases in all frameworks.

 ## Table of Contents